Koell/BeverageDispenserExample/README.md

 ## Nonfunctional Requirements

+If possible, you should consider the following nonfunctional requirements.
+If you are for any reason not able implement them, you may skip/ignore them (especially the Task/async part).

 * Leverage the full power of object orientation and polymorphism to make the implementation of your component as clear and maintainable as possible.
 * Since multiple messages can arrive at the same time the implementation of your component has to be thread safe.
 * Use the Task/async pattern wherever possible and sensible.